Master of Interior Design, Florence Italy

 INT 502- Studio Design 2 -Thesis - 8 Credits

-The Interior Design Thesis is a focused independent project on a single topic, developed by the student working in conjunction with an advisor.
-During this studio course, students will try various formats for visualizing their thesis and will implement the design work necessary to realize their project.
+This course will continue with the first semester's course structure.
+Part of the second semester is a focused on an independent project on a single topic, developed by the student working in conjunction with an advisor.During this studio course, students will try various formats for visualizing their thesis and will implement the design work necessary to realize their project.
 Emphasis will be placed on creative investigation and the development of original solutions that are conceptually strong and content filled.
 The final thesis will be comprised of the design project along with written documentation.
 Students must demonstrate independence in relation to their own design process and the ability to realize a complex interior design solution.

-HUM 150- Art History 2 - 3 Credits The second part of the course begins with the early 1500’s and continues past the Mannerist movement of Michelangelo.
+HUM 151- Art History 2 - 3 Credits.
+The second part of the course begins with the early 1500’s and continues past the Mannerist movement of Michelangelo.
 Students are explained the major artistic developments of the centuries from the ideal classical form into the complex era of the Counter Reformation.
 Many class sessions are held on-site in the form of field trips to museums or churches to enhance the in-class lectures.

 INT 191- Furniture Design 2 - 3 Credits The second semester is a more in depth exploration of the field of furniture design.
 This semester gives students more professional experience addressing quality control, process planning, costing and supervision skills.